 \begin{itemize} \item A sequence of random variables $X_n$ is $\mathcal{O}_{\mathbb{P}}(f_n)$ (for some function $f_n : \mathbb{N} \rightarrow \mathbb{R}_{>0}$) if for every $\epsilon > 0$ there exists $M > 0$ and $N \in \mathbb{N}$ s.t. $\mathbb{P}(|X_n / f_n| > M ) < \epsilon$ for every $n \geq N$. \item Conversely, a sequence of random variables $X_n$ is $o_{\mathbb{P}}(f_n)$ if $X_n/f_n \xrightarrow{\mathbb{P}} 0$ as $n \rightarrow \infty$. \end{itemize}

 We will also say that an event holds \emph{with high probability} (w.h.p.) whenever its probability is some function $1+o(1)$ of the graph size.

 Throughout the paper we will consider random graphs with given degrees, (a.k.a., Configuration Models \cite{van2016random}).
-In this contruction, given a \emph{degree sequence} $\bar d^{(n)} \in \mathbb{N}_0^n$ (which could either be a fixed sequence or a collection of i.i.d. variables), we will form an $n$-sized \emph{multi-graph}\footnote{That is, a graph where there are posibly edges between a vertex and itself (\emph{selfedges}) and multiple edges between a pair of vertices (\emph{multiedges}).} with degrees $\bar d^{(n)}$ in the following manner: first assign to each vertex $v \in \{1,...,n\}$ a number $d_v$ of half-edges, then sequentially match uniformly each half-edge with another unmatched one, and finally for every pair of vertices in the multi-graph establish an edge between them for every pair of matched half-edges they share.
-The distribution of the random multi-graphs generated according to this matching procedure will be denoted by $\mbox{CM}_n(\bar d^{(n)})$.
-Because all the matchings are made uniformly, the resulting multi-graph is equally distributed no matter in which order the half-edges are chosen to be paired \cite{van2016random}.
-This fact allows, when analyzing a process in the graph, for the matching to be incorporated into the dynamics in question.
+In this construction, given a \emph{degree sequence} $\bar d^{(n)} \in \mathbb{N}_0^n$ (which could either be a fixed sequence or a collection of i.i.d. variables), we form an $n$-sized \emph{multigraph}\footnote{That is, a graph where there are possibly edges between a vertex and itself (\emph{selfedges}) and multiple edges between a pair of vertices (\emph{multiedges}).} with degrees $\bar d^{(n)}$ in the following manner: first assign to each vertex $v \in \{1,...,n\}$ a number $d_v$ of half-edges, then sequentially match uniformly each half-edge with another unmatched one, and finally for every pair of vertices in the multigraph establish an edge between them for every pair of matched half-edges they share.
+The distribution of the random multigraphs generated according to this matching procedure will be denoted by $\mbox{CM}_n(\bar d^{(n)})$.
+Because all the matchings are made uniformly, the resulting multigraph is equally distributed no matter in which order the half-edges are chosen to be paired \cite{van2016random}.
+This fact allows, when analysing a process in the graph, for the matching to be incorporated into the dynamics in question.

 In the remaining of the paper we will consider Configuration Model graphs that obey the following assumption: